UFC 328 odds, lines, predictions, time: Khamzat Chimaev vs. Sean Strickland picks from elite MMA expert

 Defending champion Khamzat Chimaev will battle third-ranked Sean Strickland in a middleweight title bout in the main event at UFC 328: Chimaev vs. Strickland on Saturday at Prudential Center in Newark, N.J.
 The five-bout main card is scheduled to start at approximately 9 p.m.
 ET on Paramount+.
 Chimaev is coming off a unanimous decision win over Dricus du Plessis at UFC 319 last August.
 Strickland, meanwhile, won by knockout over Anthony Hernandez in his last match at UFC Fight Night: Strickland vs. Hernandez this past February.

-In the main event, Chimaev is the -590 favorite (risk $590 to win $100) in the UFC 328: Chimaev vs. Strickland odds at DraftKings Sportsbook.
+In the main event, Chimaev is the -520 favorite (risk $520 to win $100) in the UFC 328: Chimaev vs. Strickland odds at DraftKings Sportsbook, with Strickland at +390.
 Before locking in any UFC 328 picks, make sure you see the MMA predictions and betting advice from SportsLine expert Kyle Marley.

 Paramount+ is the only place to stream EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.